JakeWheat/intro_to_parsing/README.md

 bits.
 This will be used as a guide to complete the parser so that it can parse all SQL:2003 queries.

-extending value expressions to cover more features
+## Extending value expressions to cover more features

 In this tutorial(s), we will cover adding all the missing bits in value expressions from the ANSI SQL:2003 standard.